bellons91/personal-tech-notes/azure-cli/azure-aci-scripts.md

   --restart-policy Never
 ```

-Create a container in a container group with [[azure-aci-environment-variables]].
+Create a container in a container group with [[Azure ACI Environment Variables]].

 ```bash
 az container create